rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

         and based on its value execute either the command or commands given as the 2nd argument, or else the ones in the 3rd argument.
-        See :ref:`cond-ops` below for details on these predicates.
+        See :ref:`cond-ops` below for details on these predicates, and :term:`do` for calling several commands in ‘new’ syntax as the *then* or *else* part.

         The fundamental difference between ``branch`` and ``if`` is the first takes commands to evaluate for the predicate,